Frequently Asked Questions for Parents

-What are the rules for using mobile devices?
+What are the rules for students in terms of using mobile devices?

-Should you wish to make contact with your child during the day please telephone/email the school office and the message will be forwarded to your child.
-Please do not ring your child on her mobile during the school day.
+Should you wish to contact your child during the day please telephone/email the school office and the message will be forwarded to your child.
+Please do not ring/text your child during the school day.

 What is the policy for taking holidays during term time?

 Students are not permitted to take time off for holidays during term time as this greatly hinders their progress.

 How can I support my child with common concerns during transition?

 Useful advice to consider before starting in September:

 - Time the journey to school, the bus stop or the railway station.

 - Be sure your child is clear about what time they are expected to get home and what to do if they are delayed for any reason.

 - Make sure they know/have all relevant contact numbers.